-Take this medicine by mouth.
+Take this medication by mouth.
 Follow the directions on the label.
 Chew the tablets well so that foam forms in your mouth before swallowing.
 Do not suck on or crush the tablets.
 The protective foam will not form if you do this.
-After taking this medicine, drink a full glass of water.
-Antacids are usually taken after meals and at bedtime, or as directed by your doctor or health care professional.
-You should remain in an upright position for 1 to 2 hours after taking this medicine.
+After taking this medication, drink a full glass of water.
+Antacids are usually taken after meals and at bedtime, or as directed by your care team.
+You should remain in an upright position for 1 to 2 hours after taking this medication.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+Do not take your medication more often than directed.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be used in children as young as 12 years old for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be used in children as young as 12 years old for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.